MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/applications.md

 Moreover, it is assumed that each part, a Hamiltonian $H\_j$, is easy to simulate.
 This means that the unitary $e^{-iH\_j t}$ for any time $t$ may be implemented exactly using $\mathcal{O}(1)$ primitive quantum gates.
 For instance, this is true in the special case where each $H\_j$ are local Pauli operators, meaning that they are of tensor products of $\mathcal{O}(1)$ non-identity Pauli operators that act on spatially close qubits.
 This model is particularly applicable to physical systems with bounded and local interaction, as the number of terms is $d=\mathcal{O}(\text{polylog}(N))$, and may clearly be written down, that is, classically described, in polynomial time.

 > [!TIP]
 > Hamiltonians that decompose into a sum of parts may be described using the Dynamical Generator Representation library.
-For more information, see the Dynamical Generator Representation section in [data structures](xref:microsoft.quantum.libraries.overview.data-structures).
+For more information, see [Dynamical Generator Representation](xref:microsoft.quantum.libraries.overview.data-structures#dynamical-generator-representation).

 ### Simulation algorithms